travigd/documentation/introduction/internal-architectural-overview.md

 ## Scavenging

-The chunks in the Transaction File are periodically scavenged to remove deleted or old data depending on stream rules such as `$maxCount` in stream metadata and can be compacted (wouldn’t it be awful to have 5000 160kb files?).
+The chunks in the Transaction File are periodically scavenged to remove deleted or old data depending on stream rules such as `$maxCount` in stream metadata and can be compacted (wouldn’t it be awful to have 5,000 160KB files?).

 This process generates new chunks, and switches them out atomically deleting them once they are no longer in use by readers.
 This gives the benefit that once completed, TFChunks are immutable.
-This includes the current chunk - since it is only written to sequentially, it will never seek back to overwrite something.
+This includes the current chunk.
+Since it is only written to sequentially, it will never seek back to overwrite something.

 Every record in the log has an ID.
 The ID is the logical position at which the record was originally written to disk.
 This is useful as an identifier, as in a scenario where you are not deleting you know exactly where the record is stored.